Vermont Route 8A

 Vermont Route 8A (VT 8A) is a 3.300 mi state highway in Windham County, Vermont, United States.
 It is the northward continuation of Massachusetts' Route 8A, running entirely in the town of Whitingham.
-The road is numbered as a state route but is maintained by the town of Whitingham as a class-2 town highway.
-For this reason, it is signed with a black-and-white circular shield.
+The road is numbered as a state route but is maintained by the town of Whitingham as a class 2 town highway.
+For this reason, it is signed with a black and white circular shield.

-VT 8A is an extension of Massachusetts Route 8A and its extension in Vermont is unrelated to VT 8.
+VT 8A is an extension of Massachusetts Route 8A and is unrelated to VT 8.